-On April 13, 2011, we announced that we entered into an agreement with a major pharmaceutical company to exploit our CoaCyte and CobOral technology for the targeted delivery of RNAi therapeutics.
-We will provide the pharmaceutical company with CobOral and CobaCyte siRNA formulations for evaluation of gene knockdown following oral and intravenous administration.
-Though the terms of the agreement have not been disclosed, we have indicated that any successful formulation developed will be jointly owned by the parties and subject to a subsequent full licensing agreement.
+On November 9, 2011, we announced we entered into an agreement with a pharmaceutical company in the RNAi industry to exploit our CobaCyte and CobOral technology for the delivery of RNAi therapeutics.
+We will provide the pharmaceutical company with CobOral and CobaCyte siRNA formulation for evaluation of gene knockdown following oral and intravenous administration.
+Any successful formulation developed will be jointly owned by the parties and subject to a subsequent full licensing agreement.